Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     ```

 !!! success
     Browse the web app again, and you should be able to see the same results and access the backend API endpoints from the Web App.
+You can obtain the frontend URL from executing this variable.

+    ```powershell
+    $FRONTEND_UI_BASE_URL
+    ```

 --8<-- "snippets/persist-state.md:module2"
 --8<-- "snippets/update-variables.md"